M-erb/merb.dev/src/content/blog/deep-clone-javascript.md

   byName: 'Bimata Prathama'
   byUrl: 'https://unsplash.com/@bedeviere?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash'
   origSrc: 'https://unsplash.com/photos/man-sitting-on-chair-ILaug8NMqeg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash'
 excerpt: 'Lets start off my asking what is a "deep" clone as opposed to just a regular old "clone"?
 Or better yet, "Why would we need to know about cloning anyway?"
 Wow, what great questions!
 To answer that we need to do a review of how JavaScript primitive values and assignment works.
 Most programming languages have values called `primitives`.
 These are the most basic types of values you have to work with to create programs.
-For example, in JavaScript there are 7 primirtive types'
+For example, in JavaScript there are 7 primitive types'
 category: 'fundamentals'
 tags: [js, javascript, programming, variable, variables, primitive, clone, deep, shallow]
 ---